Carbone On-Premise

 $ export CARBONE_EE_LICENSE=`MY_CARBONE_LICENSE`

-To change server options, set environment variable options.
+To change Carbone server configuration, add environment variables.

 Docker Compose Install